kodeGenius/Image-Detection/README.md

 #This is an Image Detection Software.
 It uses an API it functionality.

-2. Run `npm install git
+2. Run `npm install gi
 3. Run `npm start`
 4. You must add your own API key